Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 It embraced light, color, and the fleeting moments of everyday life — even the imperfect and mundane.
 Monet painted quickly, with bold brushstrokes and vivid tones, all of which were considered sloppy or unfinished by the standards of his day.

-Like many Impressionists, he worked outdoors, returning to the same scenes again and again — at different hours, in changing seasons — trying to pin down something as elusive as mood or atmosphere.
+Like many Impressionists, he worked outdoors, returning to the same scenes again and again, at different hours, and in changing seasons, trying to pin down an elusive mood or atmosphere.

 His house and gardens at Giverny, where he lived for more than 40 years, reflect this obsession.
 The gardens were no accident: he designed them as living compositions, which he then captured on canvas.